 PLU encourages students and with benefits faculty/staff to use alternative transportation by subsidizing the cost of a transit pass and by providing carpool and bicycle parking.
 PLU pays $49 a month per eligible commuter towards the purchase of a transit pass.
-A description of the transit benefit program and application are online at www.plu.edu/concierge/.
+A description of the transit benefit program is available in the Personnel Manual.
 Apply for a carpool parking pass by registering your carpool at Campus Safety.
-For more information on using alternative transportation, see www.plu.edu/concierge/.

 These fees are charged in addition to tuition.
 Lab fees for individual courses are shown in the class schedule listings.

 Offers financial support for student driven projects that advance green energy credits and sustainability in any aspect of PLU Life.
 This fee cannot be waived.
 Full-time undergraduate students: Fall – $10; Spring – $10.

 There is a fee of $55 for lost or replacement diplomas.

 The Health Center will charge a student’s account, or a student may pay directly, for immunizations, lab work and prescriptions.